j-a-c-k-goes/html-generator/README.rst

 Project Context & Motivations
 ==========================================================
-* Increased volume in generation of .html and .css files
+* Experiencing an increased volume in generation of .html and .css files.
-* Copy and pasting becomes not as effective in this context
+* Noticing that copy and pasting not as effective due to increased volume of needed files.
-* Exposure to command-line parsing
+* Seeking Exposure to command-line parsing.

 Project Goals
 ==========================================================
-* Generate desired files for faster development
+* Generate desired files for faster development.
-* Deliver not shells, but content-containers
+* Deliver more content-containers than shells.
-* Integrate workflow into design system
+* Integrate workflow into design system.

 How To Install
 ==========================================================